liuchangyan/ParNVM/doc/Algo_Draft.md

 > - **Logs from non-conflicting transactions** do not need to be ordered
 >
 >   - Non-conflicting implies that the write sets are different
+>   - The only persist barrier is between logs and data
+>     - Because Intel's new persistent domain:  flag -> crash [-> data], such sequence will not be possible anymore at crash recovery.
 >
 > - **Logs from conflicting transactions**
 >